clarkok/screeps-clarkok-bot/03-room-layout.md

 As you can see in the above image, the clarkok bot is using a flexible room layout.
-In the layout procedure, the bot will try every possible location for the spawn cluster, and for each attempt, place down the lab cluster, calculate the roads to the sources / controller / mineral and the lab cluster, generate the extensions and towers in a dynamic manner, and then use min-cut algorithm to place the ramparts.
-And from all those attempts, we choose the best solution to minimize the usage of ramparts, and if multiple solutions use the same number of ramparts, we choose the one with smallest number of roads from spawn cluster to sources and controllers.
+In the layout procedure, the bot will try every possible location for the spawn cluster, and for each attempt, place down the lab cluster, calculate the roads to the sources / controller / mineral and the lab cluster, generate the extensions and towers in a dynamic manner, and then use the min-cut algorithm to place the ramparts.
+And from all those attempts, we choose the solution with minimum ramparts, and if multiple solutions use the same number of ramparts, we choose the one with smallest number of roads from spawn cluster to sources and controllers.

-The planner is written in generators, and the execution is split to multiple ticks (often in hundreds or even thousands of ticks), and except the first room, executed by the room score federal level state machine ahead of room claiming.
-So it won't be a blocker.
-As for the first room, we use the fast mode in which we skip the rampart generation as it is the most time-consuming part, to save us precious start up ticks.
+The planner is written in generators, and the execution is split into multiple ticks (often in hundreds or even thousands of ticks), and executed by the room score federal level state machine ahead of room claiming, except for the first room after a respawn.
+As for the first room, we skip the rampart generation as it is the most time-consuming part, to save us precious start up ticks.

 ## Spawn Cluster

 ![The Spawn Cluster](image/spawn-cluster.png)

-The spawn cluster contains all 3 spawns and most of those singleton structures available in RCL8 rooms, together with 12 extensions, with a container in the center act as spawn cluster refill buffer.
+The spawn cluster contains all 3 spawns and most of those singleton structures available in RCL8 rooms, together with 12 extensions, with a container in the center act as the refill buffer.
 The spawn cluster is able to provide 1800 / 3300 energy at RCL7 / RCL8.
-So together with those extensions around sources, we can spawn most of non-combat creeps without the need to carrier refill other extensions.
+So together with those extensions around sources, we can spawn most of non-combat creeps without the need of carrier refilling other extensions.

 In the diagonal surrounding locations of that container, there sit 4 standing creeps.
-The one near terminal / factory and power spawn is the manager, and the rest 3 are fillers.
-The manager has the responsibility to balance resources between the link / storage / terminal / factory and power spawn, and it will also fill the center container.
-And the fillers will take energy from the center container and fill spawns and extensions in the cluster.
+The one near terminal / factory and power spawn is the manager, and the others are fillers.
+The manager is responsive for balancing resources between the link / storage / terminal / factory and power spawn.
+It will also fill the center container.
+And the fillers will take energy from the container and fill spawns and extensions in the cluster.

 The spawn cluster is rotatable.
-It will rotate and make sure the distance between the storage and the controller is minimize.
+It will rotate to make sure the distance between the storage and the controller is minimized.

 ## Lab Cluster

 ![The Lab Cluster](image/lab-cluster.png)

 The lab cluster contains all the 10 labs, a nuker and an observer.
-We put the nuker in the lab cluster instead of in the spawn cluster, because the nuker needs only 3energy/tick transfer rate and a trivial one for `G`, which is much smaller than the resource exchange rate between storage and terminal.
-The lab cluster is rotated to make sure the top left corner in the image has shortest path to terminal.
+We put the nuker in the lab cluster instead of the spawn cluster, because it only needs 3 energy/tick with trivial `G`.
+The rate is much smaller than exchanging resource between storage and terminal.
+The lab cluster is also rotated to make sure the top right corner in the image has shortest path to terminal.

-Also, we ensure the two road wings in the lab cluster will not blocked by terrain walls or extensions / towers, with the help of the accessibility system below, so when boosting the squads, the creeps can always go into the lab cluster from the top left entrance, and leave the cluster from either of the wings.
+Also, we will ensure the two road wings in the lab cluster is not blocked by terrain walls or extensions / towers, with the help of the accessibility system below.
+So when boosting the squads, they can always go into the lab cluster from the top right entrance, and leave the cluster from either of the wings.

 ## Roads and the Accessibility System

-The path finder used in the planner is a hand made one using A\* algorithm, it is slower comparing to the game provided one, but it give us higher flexibility for example we can use float number as the cost, and we can use condition to finish the path searching instead of using some destination points / ranges.
+The path finder used in the planner is a hand-made one using A\* algorithm.
+It is a bit slower than the game provided one, but it give us more flexibility.
+For example we can use float number as the cost, and we can use condition to finish the path searching instead of using some destination points / ranges.

 In the room planner's path finding, we prefer those points (called road points) at `(x + 52 - y) % 4 == A || (x + y) % 4
 == B`, so the path can have higher probability following below pattern, where the constant `A` and `B` are chosen to make sure the road before the storage is at the cross point.
-The reason we are doing this is, the roads placement is done before extensions placement, so we need to leave proper space for the them in advance.
+The reason we are doing this is, the roads placement is done before the extension placement, so we need to leave some space in advance.

 ```